Chair in Hindu Studies

 Dr. Krishna Sivaraman

 2010 marked the 20th anniversary of the Establishment of the Chair in Hindu Studies.
-To celebrate this anniversary, the following events took place(all events are free and open to the public):
+Events celebrating this anniversary included: